haviethung3004/Netmiko-mcp/README.md

 ![CML Cisco Sandbox](image/CML_Cisco_Sandbox.png)

-This case for SSH, so you need configure SSH for every device, by default, this device use telnet
+This case is for SSH, so you need to configure SSH for every device.
+By default, these devices use telnet.

 The system processes natural language requests for network operations through Claude Desktop: